mosip/documentation/docs/Partner-Management-Service-APIs.md

 ﻿This section details about the service API in the Partner Management module.

-#### Note:
-For securely accessing any API in MOSIP, you must gain auth token from kernel authmanager
+For securely accessing any API in MOSIP, you must gain authentication token from kernel authentication manager.

 1. Authenticate through client-id/Secret or User Id/Password having respective roles assigned in IAM.
 2. After successful authentication access token will set as Authorization cookies.
 3. Access API through postman by passing the access token in cookies.

-MOSIP common [authentication and authorization APIs](authn-and-authz-apis.md) would be used for authentication and generation of secured auth token.
+MOSIP common [authentication and authorization APIs](AuthN-and-AuthZ-APIs.md) would be used for authentication and generation of secured authentication token.
 ```
 {
   "id": "string",